 A thorough comprehension of the music as a whole is necessary to comprehend what a vamp is in music and how it changed over time.
 Over time, the practice of vamping has developed.

-Without making it obvious to the audience, the fundamental motivation is to give musicians—especially soloists—more time and space.
+Without making it obvious to the audience, the fundamental motivation is to give musicians—especially soloists—more time and space and a further way to connect with people.
 Perhaps this is the origin of vamping in music.

 If you're composing music, you attempt to employ vamps to take that portion and play the chord progressions for a long time.
 This approach is rational and has been employed by many great artists.

 Not clear what is a vamp in music?
-Here are some great examples that will help you to understand.
+Here are some great examples that will help you to understand and see how so many artists made of vamping their personal brand.

 The very well-known Dave Brubeck piece "Take Five" is often cited as a prime example of vamping since the melody alternates between two minor chords.